Fly (clothing)

-A Fly is an opening on the crotch area of trousers, closed by a zip or buttons.
-On men's garments the fly always opens to the right.
-On women's garments it may open either to the left or to the right.
+A fly (short for flyers) is a strip of material covering an opening on the crotch area of trousers, closed often by a zipper, or by buttons.
+It may also appear on certain men's undergarments such as boxers or briefs to allow for easier urination, known as a keyhole fly.
+On men's garments, the fly always opens on the wearer's right side; on women's garments, it may open either on the left or on the right.

+A fly can also be on other garments, like the paletot coat of the 20th century, where it is the front opening that can be secured close and is covered hidden by fabric.

+History

 Trousers have varied historically in whether or not they have flies.
 Originally, trousers did not have flies or other openings, being pulled down for sanitary functions.
 The use of a codpiece, a separate covering attached to the trousers, became popular in 16th-century Europe, eventually evolving into an attached fall-front (or broad fall).
 The fly-front (split fall) emerged later.
+Initially, flies were only put on men's clothing, as it was viewed as inappropriate for women to wear clothing that could easily be removed.

+Early models of a fly for men's garments, including a metal fastener, existed in the 1850's, however they frequently rusted, and would occasionally open unintentionally.
+In the 20th century, the US army was one of the first buyers of flies, and zippers, integrating them into their uniforms during World War One.